zowe/docs-site/docs/extend/install-configure-zos-extensions.md

 _Note: this feature is added with Zowe v1.19.0 release._

 From v1.19.0, Zowe ships a `bin/zowe-configure-components.sh` tool to help you configure an installed Zowe server component (extension) for a Zowe instance.
 Zowe core components are also configured with this tool.
-To make the tool works better, the component to be configured is suggested to follow [Zowe server component package format standard](packaging-zos-extensions.md#zowe-server-component-package-format).
+In order to be compatible with the tool, we recommend components follow [Zowe server component package format standard](packaging-zos-extensions.md#zowe-server-component-package-format).

 You may not need to run this script directly if you have supplied `-i|--instance-dir` when you run `zowe-install-component.sh`.